 Discussion

 The good correlations between hFE and experiment for structural parameters are similar to previous studies [1].
-The qualitative assessment of the post-yield deformation is reasonable for registration but not for hFE.
-The failure zones determined by hFE correspond approximately to registration only in 25% of the cases.
-We attribute these discrepancies to local elastic/plastic buckling effects that are not caught by our continuum-based FE approach.
-To conclude, the hFE scheme captures reliably the elastic and yield response of the bone sections but not the subsequent failure process.
+The qualitative assessment of the plastic deformation field is acceptable for registration but not for hFE.
+The failure zones determined by hFE correspond to registration only in 20% of the cases.
+We attribute these discrepancies to local elastic/plastic buckling effects that are not caught by our continuum-based FE approach exempt of strain softening.
+To conclude, the used hFE scheme captures reliably the elastic and yield response of the bone sections but not the subsequent failure process.

 References

-Schenk et al, J Mech Behav Biomed Mater, 131, 2022
+[1] Schenk et al, J Mech Behav Biomed Mater, 131, 2022.

-Varga et al, J Biomech, 42, 2009
+[2] Varga et al, J Biomech, 42, 2009.

 Acknowledgements